 Bereaved partners and victims of domestic violence

-Appendix FM allows for two situations when applicants can apply for ILR even if they have not yet completed their five or ten years residence in the UK:
+Appendix FM allows for two situations when applicants can apply for indefinite leave to remain even if they have not yet completed their five or ten years residence in the UK:

 - if the sponsor dies while the applicant has not yet completed the relevant five- or ten-year period.
-Bereaved partners will be granted ILR unless they fall foul of paragraphs S.ILR1.5 and 1.6 (insufficient time has lapsed since the applicant was sentenced to up to four years’ imprisonment), in which case limited leave to remain will be granted and the applicant will be able to apply for ILR in due course.
+Bereaved partners will be granted indefinite leave to remain unless they fall foul of paragraphs S.ILR1.5 and 1.6 (insufficient time has lapsed since the applicant was sentenced to up to four years’ imprisonment).
+If that is the case then limited leave to remain will be granted and the applicant will be able to apply for indefinite leave to remain in due course.

-- Victims of domestic violence can also apply for ILR if their relationship breaks down before the end of the relevant period.
+- Victims of domestic violence can also apply for indefinite leave to remain if their relationship breaks down before the end of the relevant period.
 The applicant must provide evidence that during the last period of limited leave as a partner of a British citizen or a person settled in the UK, under Appendix FM the applicant’s relationship with their partner broke down permanently as a result of domestic violence.